ihsansecer/social-crawler/README.md

 # Social Crawler

-This cli tool uses Twitter api to:
-- Crawls friends and followers of users inside screen_names.json
-- Crawls tweets of users
+This cli tool uses Twitter api to crawl friends and followers of institutional accouns of Şehir to build a network of the university.
+It also matches users with their e-mail accounts through their names.
+Tweets of the users are collected afterwards.

 ### Setup